alexey-pkv/GodotLighter/docs/Migration/SQLMigrationNode.md

 ### `auto_free: bool`

-If true, when a migration is complete successfully, the `SQLMigrationNode` will free itself automatically by calling `queue_free()`.
+If `true`, when a migration is complete successfully, the `SQLMigrationNode` will free itself automatically by calling `queue_free()`.

-If a migration process fails, the node will not be freed automatically, even if this property is set to true.
+If a migration process fails, the node will not be freed automatically, even if this property is set to `true`.

 ---

 ### `auto_run: bool`

-If set to true, the migration process will be executed as soon as this node enters the tree.
-In other words, the `execute()` method will be called when the `_enter_tree` signal is triggered.
+If set to `true`, the migration process will be triggered from the `_ready` method.
+In other words, the `execute()` method will be called from `_ready`.

 It's useful to use this flag with the `auto_free` especially for in-memory databases, ensuring a valid state when the parent SQLNode is mounted.